Types of Parenting Styles Explained by an Expert - Baby Chick

 Mindful Parenting

 The mindful parenting style focuses on teaching parents to become aware of their thoughts, feelings, and behaviors.
-The intention behind this is to help them focus on their child in an intentional, non-judgemental way.
-This style encourages learning the art of mindfulness to become more present in the moment to enhance parent-child relationships and a parent’s resilience and ability to cope, which, in turn, supports a child’s well-being.25
+The intention behind this is to help them focus on their child in an intentional, non-judgmental way.
+This style encourages learning the art of mindfulness to become more present in the moment, thereby enhancing parent-child relationships and a parent’s resilience and ability to cope, which, in turn, supports a child’s well-being.25

 Helicopter Parenting

 What is a helicopter parent?
-The aim of helicopter parents is (mostly) positive but could easily slip into a more harmful parenting style.
-Helicopter parenting is also called “overparenting.”
-It involves parents trying to insert or involve themselves in all areas of their child’s life.
+The aim of helicopter parents is (mostly) positive, but could easily slip into a more harmful parenting style.
+Helicopter parenting is also referred to as “overparenting.”
+It involves parents trying to insert themselves in or be involved in all areas of their child’s life.
 This includes solving all their problems, and while the intention is to be helpful or protect their children from harm, it can stifle a child’s independence, problem-solving skills, and confidence.
 The term” helicopter” was chosen because parents “hover,” although it’s often by accident, they can deprive their child of learning opportunities.26

 domestic violence. angry mother scolds frightened daughter sitting on floor

-Please note that if you identify with any of these styles, you can seek help and support.
-But it’s also important to speak out or seek support if you see them replicated in parenting relationships you have witnessed.
+These parenting styles are included for awareness and education, not judgment.
+If you identify with any of these patterns, support and help are available.
+It’s also important to speak up or seek guidance if you observe these behaviors in parenting relationships around you.
 If you suspect child abuse is occurring, it’s never too late to act.
-Always seek additional support and guidance or report concerns about abuse to children.
+Always seek additional support, guidance, or report concerns about the abuse of children.

 Toxic Parenting